 William H. Machen, Toledo’s first known artist, made these paintings between 1866 and 1873 for the St. Francis Parish in Toledo.
 Decades ago, a fire at the church damaged the paintings.
-Poor restoration caused the paintings further damage, hence they were crated and kept in storage at the church.
+Poor restoration caused the paintings further damage, hence, sometime in late 2007 they were crated and put in storage.

 Perhaps this story will inspire a way to restore the original paintings, which would entail hundreds of hours and as well as (guessing) about a hundred thousand dollars.
 The varnish would have to be removed and the flaking paint would have to be scraped off and re-painted.
-With my digital restorations, the best that I could do by using photography and technology combined with the finest archival art materials to instill them with artistic and historic integrity, William H. Machen’s paintings can be appreciated by the public once again, hanging in Our Lady of Lourdes Church in the nearby town of Genoa, Ohio.
+With my digital restorations, the best that I could do by using photography and technology combined with the finest archival art materials to instill them with artistic and historic integrity, William H. Machen’s paintings can once again be appreciated by the public.

 It’s a great accomplishment for artistsoftoledo.com’s 11th year in terms of our mission to remember Toledo’s art history.